 - Working with zoo and sanctuary partners with wide ranging expertise to create design and husbandry ideas to enhance the welfare and quality of life for ex situ gorillas

-Unless human behaviour changes, many primates will become extinct in our lifetimes, including all great apes.
-Great apes living in sanctuaries across Africa and SE Asia, and those in zoos across the world, are central to the survival of the species.
+All great apes are at significant risk of extinction.
+Those living in sanctuaries across Africa and SE Asia, and those in zoos across the world, are therefore central to the survival of the species.
 The ability of sanctuaries to reintroduce great apes into the wild, and of zoos to preserve the species, relies on encouraging them to exhibit the behaviours they need to survive in natural habitats.
 A key issue is how to replicate the complexity of forest, and the physical and mental challenges it poses for wild great apes on a daily basis, in the relatively simple and unchanging enclosures that are typical of captive settings.

-The Enclosure Design Tool (EDT) is an interactive web-based application we developed to address these issues.
-It translates research on wild apes into a format that captive settings can use to encourage wild-type behaviours in their great apes.
+The Enclosure Design Tool (EDT) is an interactive web-based application we developed to translate research on wild apes into a format that captive settings can use to encourage wild-type behaviours in their great apes.
 It compares behavioural-ecology data from captive individuals to data profiled for wild individuals and recommends enclosure modifications to elicit missing or under-represented wild-type behaviours.
 It focusses on replicating the mechanical challenges apes experience in the wild to create enclosures that behave naturally, rather than ones that look natural to visitors.

-The purpose of this studentship is to create an EDT for gorillas to complement existing EDTs for orangutans and chimpanzees.
+This studentship will create an EDT for gorillas to complement existing EDTs for orangutans and chimpanzees.
 Gorillas are difficult to care for in captivity because of their large size, advanced cognitive abilities, sensitivity to stress, and their complex natural social groupings.
 They are also at significant risk of contracting zoonotic diseases from humans.
 The aims of this PhD are 1) conduct literature reviews to better understand the physical and cognitive demands of natural environments for wild gorillas and 2) to apply the findings to captive environments to ensure that zoos and sanctuaries can meet the health and biological needs of the gorillas in their care.
 The results will guide development of new ways to replicate natural habitats in captivity and facilitate positive social groupings to improve their quality of life and chances of successful reintroduction to the wild (where this is possible).
-This project is a partnership between the University of Birmingham, Paignton Zoo and Twycross Zoo.
-It will also embed the student in a global One Health programme (led by Unwin) that aims to achieve optimal health outcomes for people, animals, plants, and their shared environment, by recognising their interconnectedness.
+This project is a partnership between the University of Birmingham, Paignton Zoo and Twycross Zoo and a range of gorilla sanctuaries in Africa.
+It will embed the student in a global One Health programme (led by Unwin) that aims to achieve optimal health outcomes for people, animals, plants, and their shared environment, by recognising their interconnectedness.

 HostUniversity of Birmingham